Marvel Epic Collection: Iron Man

 Launching at the same time as Marvel's first Iron Man movie, volumes three to six of the character's modern era covers the Matt Fraction-Salvador Larroca run on the title.
 Readers "were treated to a version of Tony [Stark] that embraced his mistakes and flaws", plus arcs which were "filled with stories that pushed the Armored Avenger to his limit, and revealed new layers to the tortured genius underneath the suit".
+The Iron Man legacy numbering was incorrectly calculated when issue #500 was released in March of 2011 and was later corrected in October of 2017.